jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

      df_daily_counts_geo["pop"] * 100).round(1)
 ```

 We also need to do a bit of hacking in order to make Kepler normalize across the entire time series.
-There is no built-in feature that does this.
+This actually happens by default in the first two maps I'll show below, but not in the next two maps that follow (for understanable reasons).
 I'm using a small dummy triangle in the North Sea, outside of the visible area, with the relevant maximums:

 ```python
 uniq_dates = df_daily_counts_geo.index.get_level_values("date").unique()